Japan in a Week

 - Nara: When you travel with Contiki, your accommodation, in-country transport and breakfasts are all included with the cost of your trip – so when it comes to budgeting, you only need to worry about how much shopping you’ll do in Tokyo!
 Average prices for Japan include: Museum tickets: ¥1,000 - ¥2,000 ($7 - $15) Sushi meal: ¥2,500 ($19) Noodles/Ramen meal: ¥600 - ¥1,200 ($4 - $9) For a rough estimate, we’d recommend budgeting a minimum of $80USD per day.

 - Nara: Even though tipping is rare in Japan, it is common for a restaurant to add a service charge to your bill.
 This will usually be to the value of 10-15%, and you’ll find that it’s issued on arrival.
-I.e. served with your appetizer.
+I.e. served with your appetiser.

 Included Experience